IAYT Grandparenting of Yoga Therapists

 If you are practicing yoga therapist interested in being a C-IAYT, not attending an accredited program, and did not apply for certification while grandparenting was available, we would like to know more about why you did not apply.
 This survey may also help us decide IF and how we might open up an alternative path to IAYT certification in 2018 for exceptionally well qualified individuals.

 Grandparenting refers to a process in which someone with the specified experience and expertise in a particular profession is granted certification along different pathways than others entering the profession.
 The grandparenting process usually begins just after a profession starts to certify practitioners and is limited to a prescribed period of time.

 As a field develops standards, grandparenting is typically addressed in a generous way, respecting original training, continuing education, and experience.

-The IAYT grandparenting process being developed is similar to that of other emerging complementary and alternative medicine professions.
+The IAYT grandparenting process developed is similar to that of other emerging complementary and alternative medicine professions.

-There are two pathways for grandparenting eligibility:
+Two pathways were created for grandparenting eligibility:

 Grandparenting Pathway 1: